isabelc/Organized-Docs/readme.txt

 * Fix - Fixed typo on the setting to disable comments.
 * Tweak - textdomain should be loaded on the init action rather than on the plugins_loaded action.
 * Tweak - Much escaping.
+* Tweak - Moved the CSS file to the assets directory.
 * Code refactor - The method name `Isa_Organized_Docs::register_style` was changed to `Isa_Organized_Docs::register_scripts`

 = 2.4.2 2016-08-22 =